-- Hold onto the front of the waistband.
+- Hold on to the front of the waistband.

 - Pull the shorts up.

-Talking your child through each step helps her know what to do.
+Talking your child through each step helps them know what to do.
 In the early stages, simple words or phrases are OK – for example, ‘Shirt on’.
 You can say more as your child’s language develops – for example, ‘Push your arm through the sleeve’.

 Getting dressed: teaching the steps backwards

-A big advantage of this approach is that often the most rewarding thing about a task is getting it finished – and your child gets to this reward sooner when he can do the last step first.
+A big advantage of this approach is that often the most rewarding thing about a task is getting it finished – and your child gets to this reward sooner when they can do the last step first.

 Tips for helping your child learn to get dressed

 If you can be positive and supportive, your child is more likely to cooperate.
-So a lot of praise will go a long way, even if your child has put his pants on backwards!
+So a lot of praise will go a long way, even if your child has put their pants on backwards!
 Here are some practical tips to help.

 - Allow a realistic amount of time for getting dressed.